lixitrixi/classical-chronicle/_contributors/yousef-nagib.md

 order: 2
 past: true
 ---
-**Yousef Nagib** is one of the co-founders of the *Classical Chronicle* and serves as both a writer and editor.
+**Yousef Nagib** is one of the co-founders of the *Classical Chronicle* and served as both a writer and editor.